matestack/matestack-ui-bootstrap/README.md

 ### Vue.js

-`matestack-ui-core` requires Vue.js and Vuex for its reactivity features.
+`matestack-ui-bootstrap` requires Vue.js and Vuex for its reactivity features.
 Following version ranges are supported:

 - Vue.js ^2.6.0
 - Vuex ^3.6.0